iolate/SimulateTouch/README.md

 API Info: http://api.iolate.kr/simulatetouch/

-and refer to main.mm (stouch; command line tool) for how to use
+and refer to main.mm (stouch; command line tool) for how to use.